mostmojo/log/log-2.md

 • Use `object-fit: cover` to place the image and make it sized to maintain its aspect ratio while filling the element’s entire content box.
 If the object's aspect ratio does not match the aspect ratio of its box, then the object will be clipped to fit.
 E.g. `.event-card__image { height: 100%; img { height: 100%; object-fit: cover; } }`

 • Use `<div class="a6-12 d5-12 f6-6">` within divs to place the grids in the right col width to move from desktop to mobile.

+• Ensure that when using composer having `ignore` in `composer install --ignore-platform-reqs` to forget the errors.
+Remember with includes use `{% include listing_card with { 'image': is_people ? entry.personThumbnail[0] ?? null : entry.primaryImage[0] ?? null } %}`

 1. [Object fit](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit)